kuroonai/p2i/README.md

    - Try different compression methods for different types of PDFs
    - Some PDFs may already be highly optimized and won't compress further

-5. **Office Document Conversion Issues**
+5. **Security Tab Issues**
-   - Ensure LibreOffice is installed and accessible from the command line
+   - If experiencing issues with password protection, ensure you've entered at least one password
-   - Check that the document isn't corrupt or password-protected
+   - Some PDFs may have restrictions that prevent modifications

 ### Error Messages